skilesare/immortality/the_pattern_language/README.md

 ##Todos:

-Fill in evidence for each pattern.
+The pattern language is not complete.
+A true pattern language has evidence that supports each pattern and I have not yet done the work to provide that evidence I encourage that evidence to be gathered, and if the evidence demonstrates that the pattern is false, then the structure should be adapted to fit the demonstrated evidence.
+There is no dogma here.

-Rate each pattern according the properties of wholeness.
+In addition, each pattern should be rated according to how well it demonstrates the process of wholeness creating processes.
+These can be found in the sections on Christopher Alexander and The Nature of Order.

-Develop generative and regenerative processes for each pattern.
+Finally, we should be able to develop specific generative and regenerative processes for each pattern.